This article was first published on 16 March 2020 and has been updated.

 Furthermore, you are not allowed to have any signages or business-related advertisements as your property should remain essentially residential.

-Besides, you are unable to use your property as a registered address for a society or for your business.
+You are unable to use your property as a home office or even the registered address for a society.

 Other Eligibility Criteria For HDB Home Office Scheme